 - 1. PURPOSE.
 This Manual establishes security requirements for the protection and control of matter required to be classified or controlled by statutes, regulations, or U.S. Department of Energy (DOE) directives.
 All information security programs, practices, and procedures developed within DOE must be consistent with and incorporate the requirements of this Manual along with all of the national requirements (Atomic Energy Act, Executive Orders, Code of Federal Regulations, United States Code, National Industrial Security Operations Manual, etc.).
 All these national information security requirements must be reviewed and incorporated because requirements have not been repeated in this Manual.
-DOE M 470.4-7, Safeguards and Security Program References, Section B, under Information Security, contains a list of national policies.
-DOE M 470.4-7 also contains definitions, acronyms, and references that apply to the Safeguards and Security Program.
-Paragraph 9 below also provides references.
+The Policy Information Resource (PIR) on the HSS website (www.hss.doe.gov/SecPolicy/links.html) contains a list of national policies, definitions, acronyms, and references that apply to the Safeguards and Security Program.
+Paragraph 8 below also provides references.
 Whenever requirements from multiple source documents pertain, the most restrictive requirement(s) apply.
 Deviations from national requirements are subject to the deviation process of the governing document rather than the DOE deviation process.
 The information security program includes Classified Matter Protection and Control (CMPC), security of classified Foreign Government Information, Operations Security (OPSEC), security of Special Access Programs (SAP), and Technical Surveillance Countermeasures (TSCM). - 2.
 CANCELLATIONS.
 DOE M 470.4-4, Change 1, Information Security, dated 06-29-07, except for Section E Technical Surveillance Countermeasures, which will be retained in its entirety as Section D of this Manual.
 Cancellation of a directive does not, by itself, modify or otherwise affect any contractual obligation to comply with the Manual.
-Canceled Manuals that are incorporated by reference in a contract remain in effect until the contract is modified to delete the reference to the requirements in the canceled Manuals. - 3.
-APPLICABILITY. - a.
+Canceled Manuals that are incorporated by reference in a contract remain in effect until the contract is modified to delete the reference to the requirements in the canceled Manuals.

+3. APPLICABILITY.

+a.
 All Departmental Elements.
-Except for the exclusion in paragraph 3.c, this Manual applies to all Departmental elements (see http://energy.gov/organization/orgchart.htm for a complete list of all Departmental elements).
+Except for the exclusion in paragraph 3.c, this Manual applies to all Departmental elements.
 This Manual automatically applies to Departmental elements created after it is issued.